SMosegaard/DataScienceExam/README.md

 ```

 ## 👩‍💻 Usage
 Once the project has been set up, you can tune the hyperparameters for each model and test their performance.
 To do so, use the following commands and specify which model (--model / -m) to evaluate.
 There are currently three models available models: ARIMA, SVR, and Lag-Llama.
-Model names are not case-sensitive, so whether type the options with capital letters or not will not affect the executions of the scripts.
+Model names are not case-sensitive, so whether you type the options with capital letters or not will not affect the executions of the scripts.

 ```python
 $ python tune.py -m {arima/svr/lagllama}